 Malissa Warren – Office Coordinator

-Malissa has been married to her husband, Buddy, for 42 years, has a son, Chad, and two granddaughters, Victoria Mia and Anna Maria.
+Malissa has been with the practice since 1969.
+She has worked with Dr. White since 1991.
+Malissa has been married to her husband, Buddy, for 42 years.
+She has a son, Chad, and two granddaughters, Victoria Mia and Anna Maria.
 In her free time, Malissa and Buddy love riding their Harley all over the US.